BeBold Blog

 These tables summarize the immediate effects of alcohol and safe drinking guidelines.
 Staying within recommended limits is crucial to avoid risks associated with excessive drinking and to maintain overall health.

-Fatal Alcohol Threshold1
+Fatal Alcohol Threshold

 Understanding the fatal alcohol threshold is crucial for anyone who consumes alcoholic beverages.
 This section addresses what constitutes a lethal dose of alcohol and the various factors that influence an individual’s alcohol tolerance.